syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 94. And you can see that on the right side.

-95. That is print stream.
+95. That is `print stream`.

 96. So print stream is another class that is defined in Java.

 97. So once again, we use the dot operator to look at the methods or members defined in the print stream class.

-98. The method we're going to use is print ln, which is short for line.
+98. The method we're going to use is `println`, which is short for line.

 99. Look at the icon for this method.

-100. So m indicates a method.
+100. So `m` indicates a `method`.

-101. Now, your press enter and intelligent automatically adds these parenthesis as well as a semicolon.
+101. Now, you press enter and intelliJ automatically adds these parenthesis as well as a semicolon.

-102. So now with the code online six, we're calling or executing the print line method.
+102. So now with the code on line six, we're calling or executing the print line method.

 103. Earlier, I told you that inside this parenthesis, we can pass values to our methods.

 104. Here we want to print the hello word message on the terminal.

 105. So let's type double quotes and inside this quotes right, hello word.

 106. The hello word is textual data.

 107. In Java, whenever we deal with textual data, we should always surround them with double quotes.

 108. Now we say we have a string.

 109. So a string is a sequence of characters.

 110. All right, so we're done with our first program.

 111. Now to execute this, we can click on this icon on the toolbar.

 112. Look at the shortcut on Mac, it's control and R.

 113. I always prefer to use shortcuts because they're faster.

-114. So control and R.
+114. So `ctrl+R`.

-115. Now, intelligent is building our application and we can see the result in this little terminal window.
+115. Now, intelliJ is building our application and we can see the result in this little terminal window.

 116. So here's our hello word message.

 117. So that was our first Java program.

 118. Next I'm going to explain how Java code gets executed under the hood.